 Video calls can also solve another annually escalating problem of fraud that is usually committed by phone.
 Here’s why.

-Banks are concerned with improving customer identification, but how can customers identify the bank if a call comes from a mobile or landline number not listed on the official website?
+Banks are concerned with improving customer identification with biometric onboarding or using bank services, but how can customers identify the bank if a call comes from a mobile or landline number not listed on the official website?
 Fraudsters will have a hard time with video calls, because they would have to recreate the bank’s brand background, employee dress and act smart in front of the camera (like a real bank employee), and, moreover, an incoming call has to be initiated by a push notification via the mobile bank app or bank’s official WebView.

 All this trouble will immediately shoo away average fraudsters, while, in this case, bank’s information security team will rush to protect customer apps and online services.